-While the curricular model is a good place to start, you should contact Academic Director Prof. Matt Lawrence or Assistant Director Jason Duquette-Hoffman early and often to have a conversation about course plans.
-We will be delighted to sit down and talk with students who are interested in Privilege & Poverty, and to chart a strategy for taking advantage of the many resources the Middlebury curriculum hosts for studying these issues.
+While the curricular model is a good place to start, you should contact Academic Director Prof. Matt Lawrence or Assistant Director Jason Duquette-Hoffman early and often to talk about course and internship plans.
+We are delighted to sit down and talk with students who are interested in Privilege & Poverty, and to chart a strategy for taking advantage of the many resources Middlebury has available for studying these issues.

 In order to be identified as having completed the cluster, students should complete the following sequence:

 The two Gateway courses currently offered provide an introduction to the critical study of economic inequality.
 Currently, there is one Gateway course offered in each semester.